nsafran1217/SoyuzClock/README.md

 - `Soyuz-esp32` contains the PlatformIO project that runs the clock

 ## Part numbers
 - АЛС324А is the 7 segment LED display.
-They are avaliable on eBay or at tubes-store.com.
+They are available on eBay or at tubes-store.com.
 They have the same quality issues as found in the real clock.

 - МТ-1 is the toggle switch.
-They are avaliable on eBay.
+They are available on eBay.

 - ПКн2-1 is the correct push button, however, they are hard to find in the west.
 I found some stores selling them in Ukraine and Russia, but each switch is at least $15 US, plus you need to convince the seller its worth their time to ship it to you.

-- KM1-1 is the mext best option.
+- KM1-1 is the next best option.
 They are easily found on eBay.
 The push button is smaller than the real switch.
 This is what I am using for now.

 #